mohanmca/MohanLearningGround/src/main/md/Tools/Java/java_oneliner.md

    1. "The type to which the method belongs precedes the delimiter, and the invocation's receiver is the first parameter of the functional interface method"
    2. [State of lambda](https://cr.openjdk.org/%7Ebriangoetz/lambda/lambda-state-final.html)

+## What is the type of String Comparator

+* Comparator<? super E>
+* Comparator<? super String>
+* why?
+    * Comparator accepts String

+## Java generics - Type covariance

+* The container types have the same relationship to each other as the payload types do.
+This is expressed using the extends keyword.
+* If Cat extends Pet, then List<Cat> is a subtype of List<? extends Pet>
+* It is read-only

+## Java generics - Type contravariance

+* The container types have the inverse relationship to each other as the payload types do.
+This is expressed using the super keyword.
+* Container type that is acting purely as a consumer of instances of a type
+* It can be used to write types into collection

 ## What is PECS?

 * "PECS" is from the collection's point of view.
-* If you are only pulling items from a generic collection, it is a producer and you should use extends;
+* If you are only pulling items from a generic collection, it is a producer, and you should use extends;
 * if you are only stuffing items in, it is a consumer and you should use super.
-* If you do both with the same collection, you shouldn't use either extends or super.
-You should use simple class/interface (no wildcards)
+* If you do both with the same collection, you shouldn't use neither extends nor super.
+You should use simple class/interface (without wildcards)
 * What is a producer?
     * A producer is allowed to produce something more specific, hence extends, a consumer is allowed to accept something more general, hence super.
-    * Producer refers to the return type of a method.
+    * Producer refers to the return type of method.
 * What is a consumer?
-    * Consumer refers to the parameter type of a method.
+    * Consumer refers to the parameter type of method.
 * A nice mnemonic you can use is to imagine returns for extends and accepts for super.
     * Tree<? extends T> reads Tree<? returns T>